 - 2 tbsp. chopped blanched almonds, crushed

-- ⅓ cup low sugar raspberry preserves or any other flavor you want
+- ⅓ cup low sugar raspberry preserves, or any other flavor you love

 - In a medium bowl, whisk together all-purpose flour. wheat flour, baking powder and salt.